Blood Donor Program

 Hundreds of dogs and cats receive our blood products each year.
 Gratifyingly, most of these pets go on to survive the emergency conditions that necessitated a transfusion.
 We are so thankful to the donors (and the pet parents) in our community who make this possible.

-The Powers blood donor team is led by Dr. Jennifer Price.
+The Powers blood donor team is led by Dr. Dana Goddard.
 She works directly with our veterinary technicians to ensure that each donation is a pleasant experience for the donor pet, full of love and treats.
-Dr. Price examines each pet prior to donation to ensure the safety of the donor and our blood supply.
+Dr. Goddard examines each pet prior to donation to ensure the safety of the donor and our blood supply.

 Our Blood Products